 “OhSh,” the first single released for the album, definitely display some hilarious trash-talking from the duo, and another pleasant surprise in here is a guest feature verse from Hannibal Buress with him going “I don’t got a fur coat but I got some Merlot,” but no, he’s got whiskey but would want a fur coat.
 “Zero,” with Grae being solo on this track, in terms of rapping is easily a fire-worthy track.
 The rest of the feature guest rappers/singers do not disappoint with some great highlights being Big Tone with his nice verse on “House Call,” Your Old Droog proving to be someone I should keep an eye on with “Scoop of Dirt,” and I am loving Anna Wise’s singing on both “Waiting for the Moon” and “River,” the two closing tracks and probably my favorite cuts on the album.

-Oh, and on production, it’s the type of experimental hip-hop production I will vouch for, and it’s all done by Quelle Chris himself, from the arcade-style synthesized synths and bloops of “Zero” to the entirety of “River” with the soft piano in the beginning as it builds up with the orchestral sound, the simple percussion beat on there, and that guitar riff near the beginning of the 5-minute mark.
+Oh, and on production, it’s the type of experimental hip-hop production I will vouch for, and it’s all done by Quelle Chris and Jean Grae as well, from the arcade-style synthesized synths and bloops of “Zero” to the entirety of “River” with the soft piano in the beginning as it builds up with the orchestral sound, the simple percussion beat on there, and that guitar riff near the beginning of the 5-minute mark.
 Most of the beats have that off-kilter sound, the production has some horns, piano, and flutes mixed in (especially in the skits), and they all got a unique and beautiful sound that doesn’t get monotonous after a listen or two.

 The more I’ve listened to this album upon reviewing it (via NPR’s first listen) and went back to some songs I really loved, this is indeed a fantastic album.
 I love the idea around the themes of the saying “Everything’s Fine” that had enough absurdity that it kept my attention, showing the dynamic wit and chemistry that Quelle Chris and Jean Grae delivered on these songs.
 When I say I keep going back to the album, review purposes weren’t the only reason.
 I took my time with this, and it is that damn good.